Books that open the door

 You can also track class, accent, and legal vulnerability through speech in ways a single frame cannot hold.
 Two people in the same bed can inhabit different levels of risk because the world outside the window treats them differently.
 Prose makes that asymmetry thinkable sentence by sentence.
 The body in the novel is never only biology.
 It is always already situated.

 None of this makes images lesser.
 Film and photography do work prose cannot.
 The claim here is narrower.
 When you want interior law, social context, and change over years, literature still carries a specific toolkit.
 The essay series What Literature Knows stays with that premise across criticism and memoir.
-The writing there asks what language can disclose about bodies and power when the camera is not in the room.
+The writing there asks what language can disclose about bodies and power when the camera is not in the room—or when the camera is present but cannot, by itself, narrate consent, history, or regret.